ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 * be directly accessible from the host machine (but not necessarily from outside world)
 * require as little direct network configuration as possible

-### `dnsmasq`

-A running VM needs a DHCP server and a DNS server in its network.
-Fortunately, macOS takes care of that: when running a VM with `vmnet` based network, it automatically starts its own, built-in implementations of DHCP & DNS servers.
-But unfortunately, these servers are not very customizable.
-While they allow some rudimentary configuration, they lack many features that we are going to need, like DHCP options.

-That's why we'll use [`dnsmasq`](https://en.wikipedia.org/wiki/Dnsmasq) instead.
-If you followed [prerequisites](#prerequisites), you should have it installed already.
-It will serve us both as a DHCP and as a DNS server.

-Unfortunately, this won't be completely painless.
-We have to make sure `dnsmasq` does not interfere with built-in DHCP & DNS servers.
-Since there is no reliable way to permanently disable them (or I haven't found one), we're going to resort to a trick.
-We'll take advantage of the fact that macOS starts its built-in servers **only when a VM is running** and shuts them down when they're no longer needed.

-The trick is to start `dnsmasq` when the built-in servers aren't running.
-This way `dnsmasq` will bind on ports 53 (DNS) and 67 (DHCP) and prevent built-in servers from starting, effectively overriding them.

-Unfortunately, this solution is fragile because you need to be very careful about when you start/restart `dnsmasq` and start virtual machines.

-> [!WARNING]
-> **Make sure `dnsmasq` is running and bound on DNS & DHCP ports when starting a VM**

-Also, remember that in the default configuration, `dnsmasq` does not have DHCP server enabled, so it won't prevent the built-in one from starting (we're going to configure it in just a moment).

 ### Choosing an IP range

 So far, the entire network setup for our VMs consisted of this QEMU option: